The New Republic: 1991–1996: Sullivan editorship

-Kelly, Lane, Beinart, Foer, Just editorships, 1996–2012
+1996–2007: Kelly, Lane, Beinart, Foer, Just editorships

 After Sullivan stepped down in 1996, David Greenberg and Peter Beinart served jointly as acting editors.
-After the 1996 election, Michael Kelly served as editor for a year.
+After the 1996 presidential election, Michael Kelly served as editor for a year.
 During his tenure as editor and afterward, Kelly, who also wrote the TRB column, was intensely critical of Clinton.
-Writer Stephen Glass, who had been a major contributor under Kelly's editorship, was later shown to have falsified and fabricated numerous stories, which was admitted by The New Republic after an investigation by Kelly's successor, Charles Lane.
-Kelly had consistently supported Glass during his tenure, including sending scathing letters to those challenging the veracity of Glass's stories.
-(The events were later dramatized in the feature film Shattered Glass, adapted from a 1998 report by H.G.
-Bissinger.)

 Chuck Lane held the editor's position between 1997 and 1999.
 During Lane's tenure, the Stephen Glass scandal occurred.
+Glass, who had been a major contributing writer under Kelly's editorship, was later shown to have falsified and fabricated numerous stories, which was admitted by The New Republic after an investigation by Kelly's successor, Charles Lane.
+Kelly had consistently supported Glass during his tenure, including sending scathing letters to those challenging the veracity of Glass's stories.
+The events were later dramatized in the feature film Shattered Glass, adapted from a 1998 report by H.G.
+Bissinger.
 Peretz has written that Lane ultimately "put the ship back on its course," for which Peretz said he was "immensely grateful."
 Lane resigned after he learned that Peretz intended to replace him.

 Peter Beinart, a third editor who took over when he was 28 years old, followed Lane.
 He served as editor from 1999 to 2006.

 In the early 2000s, the TNR added Buzz weblogs &c., Iraq'd, and Easterblogg, replaced in 2005 with the sole blog The Plank.
 The Stump was added in 2007 and covered the 2008 presidential election.

-The magazine remained well known, with references to it occasionally popping up in popular culture.
+The magazine remained well known, with references to it occasionally appearing in popular culture.
 Lisa Simpson was once portrayed as a subscriber to The New Republic for Kids.
 Matt Groening, the creator of The Simpsons, once drew a cover for The New Republic.
-In the pilot episode of the HBO series Entourage, which first aired on July 18, 2004, Ari Gold asks Eric Murphy: "Do you read The New Republic?
+In the pilot episode of the HBO series Entourage, Ari Gold asks Eric Murphy, "Do you read The New Republic?
 Well, I do, and it says that you don't know what the fuck you're talking about."

 Franklin Foer took over from Beinart in March 2006.
 The magazine's first editorial under Foer said, "We've become more liberal....
 We've been encouraging Democrats to dream big again on the environment and economics...."
-Foer is the brother of novelist Jonathan Safran Foer, author of Everything Is Illuminated (2002).

 Other prominent writers who edited or wrote for the magazine in those years include senior editor and columnist Jonathan Chait, Lawrence F. Kaplan, John Judis and Spencer Ackerman.

+In 2006, longtime contributor, critic, and senior editor Lee Siegel, who had maintained a blog on the TNR site dedicated primarily to art and culture, was revealed by an investigation to have collaborated in posting comments to his own blog under an alias aggressively praising Siegel, attacking his critics and claiming not to be Siegel when challenged by an anonymous detractor on his blog.
+The blog was removed from the website and Siegel was suspended from writing for the print magazine.
+He resumed writing for TNR in April 2007.